 What should you look out for when setting up a ferret cage?

-Are there good ferret cage setup ideas you can look for?
+Are there good ferret cage setup ideas you can use as inspiration?

 In this post, I want to share with you how you can properly set up a ferret cage.
 What are the things you have to separate, where should you put food and water bowls, and where should you put the hammocks for sleeping.
 Every part of the accessory has its purpose and you can make the best ferret cage set up if you put each thing in the best place.